 What clarified this experience for me is that I had asked another friend to trip with us.
 He said he did not want to because he had tripped the previous weekend and had felt as though his body was overtaken by a darker energy.

 The way I look at it, drugs such as shrooms, being psychedelics, leave your body in a vulnerable state, open to simply anything that is around, whether positive or negative.

 This was cool sometimes because there were times when it seemed that I could feel my father’s presence, and the love of him, and all of my other passed relatives.
 This was the initial reason I continued to do shrooms on a pretty regular basis.

 Nevertheless, I ended up having to call 911 because I thought my friends and I were going to die.
-One of my friends was having a seizure, and when they found us we were all laying on the floor.
-It was a pretty bad situation, and around 10 cops, and 3 ambulances brought us to the ER.
+One of my friends was having a seizure, and when they found us, we were all laying on the floor.
+It was a pretty bad situation, and around ten cops and three ambulances brought us to the ER.

 They informed us that the shrooms were laced, and we were charged with possession of mushrooms, (felony, up to 5 years in prison), possession of marijuana, and possession of paraphernalia (they searched the whole house.)
 Eventually, after getting a good, but expensive lawyer, the charges were dropped.